25 of the Funniest Jerry Seinfeld Quotes

 A collection of hilarious and thoughtful quotes from Jerry Seinfeld, a generation’s favorite comedian.

 Ready to feel old yet?
 It’s really been 30 years since the first episode of Seinfeld aired.
 This hilarious show about four friends living in New York City might have ended its run in 1998, but its influence still stands to this day.
 So why not celebrate this beloved show’s anniversary by reading some of the funniest quotes of Jerry Seinfeld himself?
 For some heartfelt laughs, jump right into these 25 hilarious Jerry Seinfeld quotes.
-Make sure you also check out his expert advice on how to write a TV show.

 Lisa Lake/Getty Images

 - There [are] just two things I’d need to find out everything I want to know about everyone: 1) Let me see them drive; 2) let me hear them talk about marriage … That’s going to tell me exactly your relationship to the world.

 - Stand-up comedy is a counter to the technology boom.
 We live in an age of gushing information … [and] the human voice is the opposite of that … We crave contact.
 I think it’s cool and interesting and odd that one person onstage can give you that.